olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Why-I-Am-Crocheting-My-Data-And-You-Should-Too.md

 ---
 title: Why I am crocheting my data and you should too
-desc: Examining non-digital encryption the benefits and the history
+desc: "Examining non-digital encryption: the benefits and the history"
 author: Michelle Nee
 categories: ["Data Futures"]
 ---